Cosmic-Ide/Cosmic-IDE/README.md

 I would really appreciate all kinds of contributions.
 If you have any questions, ideas, need help or want to propose a change just open an issue.

-- Contributions are highly appreciated.
+- Any type of contributions are highly appreciated.
-- Create a pull request and I would merge it after thorough review.
+- Create a pull request and I would merge it after review.

 ## Special thanks